-As these interviews, lessons learned, and applied concepts are in audio format I suggest downloading the files to your device and listening to them while driving, walking or during your free time.
+You can download these audio files to your device and listen to them while driving, walking, or during your free time.

-Other resource included an email course and access to the forum.
+Other resources include an email course and forum access.

-In the email course you will find lessons learned by successful exam takers, though I did discover the lessons learned referred to only the PM PrepCast, a few common books and the PMP Exam Simulator to pass the exam.
+The email course has lessons learned by successful exam takers.
+I noticed that all professionals used only PM PrepCast, a few popular books, and the PMP Exam Simulator to pass the exam.

-In the five years I have been blogging I have received, almost every week, lessons learned from successful exam takers.
-Most of them have mentioned some blogs other than mine, and some question banks other than mine.
-Some of them also mentioned a few YouTube videos as well as other less known resource or sites, so the lack of other material mentioned was unusual.
+I have been blogging for 10 years and I often receive emails from successful exam takers with their lessons learned.
+Most of them mention some blogs other than mine, and a few question banks other than mine.
+Some of them also mentioned a few YouTube videos and other lesser-known resources or sites.

-If you not aware of Oliver Lehman’s test, please note that almost every professional that is preparing for the PMP exam tries this test.
-It is considered to be the toughest test for the PMP aspirants.
+If you are not aware of Oliver Lehman’s test, please note that almost every professional preparing for the PMP exam attempts it.
+It is considered to be the toughest test for PMP aspirants.

 Now we come to the forum.

-Generally speaking, I’m not a great fan of forums, because anyone can reply to any query and most of the time it is difficult to distinguish the correct answers among the “junk” replies.
-So I would suggest that you stay away from a forum unless it is actively managed by an expert moderator.
+I’m not a great fan of forums because anyone can reply to queries and it is difficult to distinguish the correct answers.
+I would suggest that you stay away from a forum unless it is actively managed by an expert moderator.

 For this reason, I believe you can post your queries here and get a trusted reply.

-The last bonus item is a subscription to the PMP Exam Tips Newsletter.
-In fact, this subscription is available to everyone regardless of whether you buy the PM PrepCast or not.
-It is a biweekly newsletter that provides you with lessons learned, tips, tricks, discount coupon codes, and other PMP exam related news.
+The last bonus is a subscription to the PMP Exam Tips Newsletter.
+This is available to everyone and it provides you with lessons learned, tips, tricks, discount coupon codes, and other PMP exam-related news.

-I suggest you subscribe to this newsletter to stay updated about the PMP exam.
+I suggest you subscribe to this newsletter to stay updated.

 Pros and Cons

-In the course description I noted that this course provides 300 practice questions.
-Naturally I thought that these questions made up a mock test that must be completed when the course is finished.
+In the course description, they mentioned that the course provides 300 practice questions.
+I thought these questions made up a mock test.

 However, this is not the case.
-The 300 questions are not a part of any mock test but are rather distributed among all modules and are available at the end of each module.
+The 300 questions are distributed in quizzes available at the end of each module.

-These days it is standard to provide at least one mock test at the end of the course, but the PrepCast does not provide one.
+These days it is normal to have at least one mock test at the end of a course, but PrepCast does not provide one.

-I find this very strange and hope that the PrepCast team adds a mock test at the end of course soon.
+I find this strange and hope that the PrepCast team adds a mock test to the course.

 Con #2: No Focus on Online Mode

-There are no analytics or progress bar, and you cannot save your sessions.
-It is just a list of videos that you can watch just by clicking the link.
+As I mentioned earlier, PM PrepCast allows you to watch lessons online.
+There are no analytics or progress bars, and you cannot save your sessions.
+It is just a list of videos you can watch by clicking the links.

-Their main focus is on the downloadable version of the PM PrepCast.
-They want you to download it to your device and watch it at your ease.
+They want you to download the videos to your device and watch them at your ease.

-This strategy was fine when the PM PrepCast was in audio format, and internet speed and availability was not good.
-However, the internet is now widely accessible and new issues have arose regarding storage on mobile devices, especially for iPhone and iPad users.
+This strategy was fine when PM PrepCast was in audio format and the internet was generally slow.
+However, now high-speed internet is accessible and new issues have arisen regarding storage on mobile devices, especially for iPhone and iPad users.

-So I would like to see the PM PrepCast team focus more on the online version instead of the downloaded version while still offering the download as an alternative.
+I would like to see the PM PrepCast team promoting the online version instead of encouraging downloads.

 Con #3: Session Duration

-Therefore, I hope that in the future the PM PrepCast breaks up these leasons into smaller sessions.
-Dividing the leasons into smaller parts is more flexible and will help users understand the concepts better.
+I hope that the PM PrepCast team may consider breaking up these lessons into smaller sessions.
+That would be more flexible and help users understand the concepts better.

 Now we come to the pros.